 However, eating foods that are toxic and poisonous for our bodies will slow down and prevent your body from healing.
-So, continuing to eat junk and just adding the Kombucha tea alone will probably not be enough to experience the benefits of drinking Kombucha daily.
+So, continuing to eat junk and just adding the kombucha tea alone will probably not be enough to experience the benefits.

-The best way to heal your body is to lessen as much as possible the toxic things that go into our bodies and are around bodies, and then nourish it and feed it with all it needs to give it every opportunity to rebuild itself.
+The best way to heal your body is to remove as much of the toxic things that go into our bodies and are around bodies, and then nourish it and feed it with all it needs to give it every opportunity to rebuild itself.